adsharma/vpg/README.md

 # vPG – Single‑Process Postgres Wrapper (Vlang)

-A thin Vlang layer that boots PostgreSQL 18.1 in standalone (single‑user) mode and exposes a simple API to run arbitrary SQL queries and collect data from p
+A thin Vlang layer that boots PostgreSQL 18.1 in standalone (single‑user) mode and exposes a simple API to run arbitrary SQL queries and collect result rows.

 ## Overview
 - Uses the PostgreSQL source as a git submodule at `./postgresql` (REL_18_1).